-When we think of February, we think of hearts, but usually the kinds that are filled with rich and creamy chocolate confections.
-Love is in the air as we work our way towards the 14th to show someone special how much we care.
+When we think of February, we think of hearts, but usually, the kinds that are filled with rich and creamy chocolate confections.
+Love is in the air as we work our way toward the 14th to show someone special how much we care.

 This February makes the entire month one to cherish.
 Still, do the “hearts and love” thing, but on a grander scale.
 No, don’t go out and buy a box of candy the next size up; treat yourself and those you care about in an even better way.

 American Heart Month is celebrated in February, with its kickoff in 1964.
 Of course, heart health is of year-round importance, but as a reminder to be healthier, a full month devoted to doing so is essential.

 Research shows that we’re more successful at meeting personal health goals when we join forces with others.
 As you celebrate Valentine’s Day this month, think about those who mean the world to you—including yourself.
 Have those chocolates, but remember, a little goes a long way.
 Enjoying yourself is part of a healthy lifestyle, but moderation is this month’s message.

 Take better care of yourself, for the sake of your heart.
 1 in 4 deaths every year in the U.S. is due to heart disease, making it the leading cause of death in both men and women.
 Don’t become a statistic when you can take strides to become healthier.

 These items below are a jumpstart for your heart, so beat the odds for your heart and your heart will beat longer and stronger for you.

 You can’t look in the mirror and see what’s going on inside.
 You may feel great, so you don’t see a doctor.
 While it’s good news that you’re functioning just fine, only a medical provider can determine if your systems are up to speed.
 Getting an annual physical exam is smart, as a proactive plan to protect you from illness.
 You may learn that you’re already ailing, so getting treatment can be a literal lifesaver.